A paddler signs in at a register

 This is an excellent paddle for birding and other wildlife viewing.
 A variety of wetland, bog, and boreal birds (including) raptors along the river.

-Wooded Sites, Waterfront Sites, Tent Sites
+Tent Sites, Waterfront Sites, Wooded Sites

 A paddler signs in at a register